• Skip to primary navigation

 Then bake or fry as usual.

 • Proper Ratio: Use an equal amount of crushed nuts as a substitute for panko breadcrumbs.
-Consider using nuts that complement the flavors of your dish.
+Consider using nuts that go with the flavors of your dish.

 Andrew Gray